What are Marketing and Communications Worth? Measuring Results against Business Goals

 Measuring the effectiveness of marketing and communications may seem daunting, but a meaningful measurement program doesn’t have to be onerous when it

-FrogDog account director Jaime Kepner drew on her deep experience in marketing and advertising for FrogDog’s latest white paper.
-Kepner explains how companies can apply a business variation of the scientific method to develop and execute effective marketing measurement programs.
+This white paper explains how companies can apply a business variation of the scientific method to develop and execute effective marketing measurement programs.
 The valuable insights gained through this process can be used to adjust subsequent strategies and tactics.
 More broadly, they can help identify market, customer, and client trends, which in turn may drive new product or service development.

 To view this white paper, please fill out the form below: